lukix/declarative-canvas/README.md

   camera: Camera
 ) => { x: number, y: number }
 ```
-A function that converts canvas coordinates (for example `event.offsetX` and `event.offsetY` from `onclick` event) to base coordinates that you use to render objects (taking into account any transformations caused by camera's position and zoom).
+A function that converts canvas coordinates (for example `event.offsetX` and `event.offsetY` from `onclick` event) to base coordinates that you use to render objects (taking into account any transformations caused by camera's position, rotation and zoom).

 ## Available graphical objects